Bloodshed in Harare as troops clash with opposition protesters

 “I was making a peaceful protest.
 I was beaten by soldiers,” said Norest Kemvo, who had gashes to his face and right hand.
 “This is our government.
 This is exactly why we wanted change.
 They are stealing our election.”

+United Nations Secretary-General Antonio Guterres called on Zimbabwe’s political leaders and people to exercise restraint and reject any form of violence.

-Justice Minister Ziyambi Ziyambi said the army had been called in to ensure “peace and tranquility”, although the legal basis for the move looks dubious, especially so soon after the military’s unconstitutional move against 94-year-old Mugabe.
+Justice Minister Ziyambi Ziyambi said the army had been called in to ensure “peace and tranquility”.

+A police spokeswoman said the troops were deployed at the request of police, who could not cope with the violence.
+They will remain under police command, the spokeswoman, Charity Charamba said.

-Without the stamp of approval of the international community, Zimbabwe’s next leader will struggle to unlock the billions of dollars of international donor finance needed to get the shattered economy back on its feet.
+However, without the international community’s stamp of approval for the election, Zimbabwe’s next leader will struggle to unlock the billions of dollars of international donor finance needed to get the shattered economy back on its feet.

 The EU observers expressed concern about delays in releasing the results of the presidential contest, a two-horse race between Chamisa and Mnangagwa, head of the ruling ZANU-PF party.